Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

     3. Combines `dplyr` and `tidyr` functions in a data transformation pipeline

-        -   [x] Objective attempt
+        -   [ ] Objective attempt
         -   [ ] Objective met
         -   Grader comments: I see dplyr::mutate (line 172) but no other dplyr or tidyr functions; no pipelines (should minimally apply a function to data then pipe that new data into a sectond function)

-        still not finished, need to fix
+        tried in chunk 2 data cleaning, tidy_data was not a good choice for my correlation, may delete it

 11. Use `stringr` functions to work with string variables